rhaido/blog/2015/07/06/soldering-answering-beginners-questions.md

   have been polished for years, thus providing certain quite stable combination
 - reasonable recovery time (how long does it take to heat back after a contact with colder surfaces).
-- good choice of tips (Antex is although lacking variety a bit, does not have chisel/screwdriver tip for C and CS range)
+- good choice of tips (although Antex choice is a bit limited lacking chisel/screwdriver tip for C and CS range)
-- replacement part are available and will not disappear suddenly; it is often possible to rebuild faulty unit even 10 years after initial purchase.
+- replacement parts like heating element and tips are readily available and will not disappear suddenly; it is often possible to rebuild faulty unit even 10 years after initial purchase.

 Personally, I like Antex irons for their heating element quality, ergonomics (only models I mentioned earlier, as I tried them both), and hook - special feature, which can be used for your index finger to improve control over soldering process.
-From the other side, if I would buy soldering iron right now, I will probably opt for JBC, because they are cheaper, have somewhat better tip choice and already include flexible silicone heat-resistant cable contrary to Antex, where it is an option and cost you some extra money; also the tips for 30ST/40ST/65ST are the same, thus providing you additional degree of flexibility.
+From the other side, if I would buy soldering iron right now, I will probably opt for JBC, because JBC irons are cheaper, have wider tip choice and already include flexible silicone heat-resistant cable contrary to Antex, where it is an additional option and cost you some extra.

 ## Give It Enough Time To Heat Up!
 ... and a little bit more to make sure, that its tip and heating element are